-Since I am using Xrefs in almost every project I think that Xrefs deserve special attention, so in next few posts, I will try to explain everything you need to know about them.
+Since I am using Xrefs in almost every project I think that Xrefs deserve special attention, so in the next few posts, I will try to explain everything you need to know about them.

 Why should we use Xrefs?